OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 </provider>
 ```

-The application exposes the content provider.
-In the `CredentialProvider.java` file we have to inspect the `query` function to detect if any sensitive information will be leaked:
+As can be seen in the `AndroidManifest.xml` above, the application exports the content provider.
+In the `CredentialProvider.java` file the `query` function need to be inspected to detect if any sensitive information is leaked:

 ```java
 public Cursor query(Uri uri, String[] projection, String selection,